Kayavarohan

 Kayavarohan or Karvan is a village in the Vadodara district of the state of Gujarat, India.
 Kayavarohan is popularly known as Karvan.
 It is 11 km from the National Highway 48 and 30 km from Vadodara.
 Kayavarohan is considered as the birthplace of Lakulisha, the second century C.E.
 Shaivite revivalist, reformer and propounder of the pashupata doctrine.
 It is an important religious place on account of its Lakulisha temple.

 History

 Kayavarohan (Karvan) is an ancient town believed to have existed through each of the Four Ages.
-As per Shaivite mythology, Lord Shiva in the Lakulish manifestation appeared at this place.
-According to mythology and puranas, from here Lord Shiva transmigrated into the form of a Brahmin child.
-Thus the place came to be known as Kayavarohan [Kaya (Body) + Avarohan (Descent) = Where the body of the Lord has descended].
+As per Shaivite mythology, Shiva in the Lakulish manifestation appeared at this settlement.
+According to mythology and puranas, from here Shiva transmigrated into the form of a Brahmin child.
+The name Kayavarohan is derived from kaya (body) and avarohan (descent), referring to the belief in the descent of Shiva at the site.

-A number of copper coins and a stone quern have been found from here.
-A beautiful head of Tapas, the image of Kartikeya and an idol of Uma Maheshwara are some of the archaeological specimen discovered from here that are preserved locally in a museum.
+Several copper coins and a stone quern have been found at the site.
+Other finds include the head of Tapas, an image of Kartikeya, and an idol of Uma Maheshwara; these artefacts are preserved locally in a museum.